paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-705-maritime-drug-law-enforcement.md

 In subsection (b), the words “applies to” are substituted for “is intended to reach” for clarity and to eliminate unnecessary words.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 7324(1), substituted “An” for “While on board a covered vessel, an” in introductory provisions.

+Subsec. (a)(1).
+Pub.
+L. 119–60, § 7324(2), amended par.
+(1) generally.
+Prior to amendment, par.
+(1) read as follows: “manufacture or distribute, or possess with intent to manufacture or distribute, a controlled substance;”.

+Subsec. (a)(2).
+Pub.
+L. 119–60, § 7324(3), inserted “on board a covered vessel” after “([21 U.S.C.
+881(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section881/a&num=0&edition=prelim))”.

+Subsec. (a)(3).
+Pub.
+L. 119–60, § 7324(4), inserted “while on board a covered vessel” after “such individual”.

 2016—Pub.
 L. 114–120, § 314(e)(1), substituted “Prohibited acts” for “Manufacture, distribution, or possession of controlled substances on vessels” in section catchline.

 Subsec. (a).
 Pub.
 L. 114–120, § 314(a), amended subsec. (a) generally.
 Prior to amendment, text read as follows: “An individual may not knowingly or intentionally manufacture or distribute, or possess with intent to manufacture or distribute, a controlled substance on board—